Torikata Troupe 1886 – 1890

 Went to Osaka and became apprentice to Hayatake Torakichi I under the name of Kotora.

-He split with the Matsuis (fired by William Grant in 1868? or as a consequence of Grant fleeing?) with other former members of the Matsui Gensui Troupe, Kamekichi (b 1843), Kakichi/Kotaki and Torakichi/Kotaro/Takoba.
+He split with the Matsuis (fired by William Grant in 1868? or as a consequence of Grant fleeing?) with other former members of the Matsui Gensui Troupe, Kamekichi, Kakichi/Kotaki and Torakichi/Kotaro/Takoba.

 Below: Torikata Kosakichi on the left, Kotaki standing, Kanekichi on the right, Takoba in the middle.
 Marseille, France, 1868 (From Bakumatsuya site )

 1873 Married a German woman, Fanny Birzle.
 Or according to the Berliner Börsen-Zeitung (30 December 1884 p15), Marie Pilsler, in Vienna.
 Marie was 16 and her father was an attorney living in Leopoldstadt, in the same house as the Japanese consulate.
 Torikata was in Vienna for the World Exhibition aged 25.
+Was with Circus Renz (according to marriage record) .
 Was given permission to marry Marie on condition he became a Christian.
+Was baptized Johann in 1873.
 Child born in 1880.

 1876 returned to Japan because his father was ill.